-A: In Cohort 1, the applicant PHAs should already have an individual with decision-making authority who oversees the PHA's information systems improvement, including the projects that would be supported by the WAI placements.
-The requested WAI placements may be at whatever level of seniority that is needed for the proposed system improvement work.
+A: In Cohort 2, the requested WAI placements may be at whatever level of seniority that is needed for the proposed system improvement work.

 Q: Can the Position Descriptions generated from this initiative be made available generally for Informatics Directors to leverage for other DMI recruitment processes?